How to Stop Sitting on the Holier-Than-Thou Throne

 Wow, her kids are so annoying.
 I’ll never let my kids act that rowdy.

 I have a really bad habit of thinking these terrible, mean thoughts.
 I have a thought life that would make your skin crawl.
-My thoughts about others are ugly thoughts.
-Dirty thoughts.
-Cruel thoughts.
+Why are my thoughts about others so ugly and dirty?

 Refusing to Refute and Continuing to Rant

 There she goes in her tiny shorts and crop top.
-Maybe she needs attention, and I should reach out to her.
+Maybe she’s seeking attention, and I should reach out to her.

 Yikes, how many tattoos does he need?
-I’m sure he has had a difficult life, and I should pray for him.
+I’m sure he’s had a difficult life, and I should pray for him.

 Wow, her kids are being so annoying.
 But I bet she’s exhausted and is doing the best she can.

-I know I need to stop my thoughts in their tracks.
+I know that I need to stop my thoughts in their tracks.
 Before I start ranting (mentally or audibly), I need to stop my thoughts and determine an appropriate response.
-Because every time I think a demeaning or debasing thought, I assume a position on the throne as holier-than-thou.
+Because every time I think a demeaning or debasing thought, I assume a position on the Holier-Than-Thou throne.
+But that throne is a dangerous place to sit.

 We’re Not Stuck on the Holier-than-Thou Throne

-We don’t earn brownie points for patting ourselves on the back or sitting on the Holier-than-Thou throne.
-We are approved by God alone.
+Friends, we don’t earn brownie points for patting ourselves on the back or sitting on the Holier-Than-Thou throne.
+We’re approved by God alone.

 Loving people is tough.
 But we don’t just love them with our words and actions.
 We also love them with our thoughts.

-The only One who deserves to sit on the throne is Christ because He is our holy and loving King.
-Once we submit to that fact—and submit our judgmental thoughts to Him—we’ll be able to see other people in a new way.
+The only One who deserves to sit on the throne is Christ because He’s our holy and loving King.
+Once we submit to that fact—and submit our thoughts to Him—we’ll be able to see other people in a new way.

 Comments are closed.